-Help spread the word!ASBESTOS – HOW MUCH & WHAT PROTECTION? …And what is Environmental Health doing?
+ASBESTOS – HOW MUCH & WHAT PROTECTION? …And what is Environmental Health doing?
 SOS Jersey are strongly concerned with the asbestos situation regarding the SoJDC excavations for the International Finance Centre.

 SOS J member Jacqui Carrel, Environmental Scientist on our team was interviewed by Channel ITV and the BBC yesterday about the sea lettuce problem and how the Sates’ approach is wrong; here are the interviews:

 (Please Share) Tonight’s JEP carries an article encapsulating our recent posts here and their own enquiries from various States Departments.
-Last Month, on 15th July, Treasury Minister Senator Alan Maclean assured the States that there would be vey little
+Last Month, on 15th July, Treasury Minister Senator Alan Maclean assured the States that there would be vey little contamination.
+However…

-THE RUSTY OLD ASBESTOS CONTAINERS – ‘JERSEY’S NO 1 HEALTH RISK’ (Deputy Kevin Lewis, last Minister TTS) After years of inaction, then three years of stalemate between the Planning and Environment and TTS departments, ‘Jersey’s No 1
+THE RUSTY OLD ASBESTOS CONTAINERS – ‘JERSEY’S NO 1 HEALTH RISK’ (Deputy Kevin Lewis, last Minister TTS) After years of inaction, then three years of stalemate between the Planning and Environment and TTS departments, ‘Jersey’s No 1 Health risk’ –

 SOSJ friend and colleague Chris Perkins sent us photographs of St Aubin’s bay showing what we believe is because of the phenomenon known as eutrophication.
 This is how it looked on Wednesday evening:

 Jersey is currently stuck with many, many containers of asbestos which are in old, damaged storage units exposed to the elements.
 To read the shocking background to this story, click here.
 To find out how Kurion could help us, read

 SOSJ have for some time had concerns about emissions from the Jersey Electricity Company chimney, first discussed in our January 2012 edition.
-An undertaking made to SOS at a Ramsar Authority Meeting in 2010 by the current
+An undertaking made to SOS at a Ramsar Authority Meeting in 2010 by the current Environment Minister, Rob

-Help spread the word!Save Our Shoreline Jersey produces a new report – ‘The Importance of Air Quality in Hospitals’ and looks at the viability of building our new General Hospital on a large vacant site on the Waterfront.
+Save Our Shoreline Jersey produces a new report – ‘The Importance of Air Quality in Hospitals’ and looks at the viability of building our new General Hospital on a large vacant site on the Waterfront.

 A critical problem at La Collette: 217 containers full of dangerous asbestos waste pile up at La Collette: A year’s worth of highly toxic APCr incinerator ash is already stockpiled.
 SOSJ believe that no toxic waste should be buried at

 A report by SOS Jersey (redacted) on events occuring at Jersey’s Incinerator construction site at La Collette during the Spring and Summer of 2009.
-It must be remembered before reading further that SOSJ have always maintained that
+It must be remembered before reading further that SOSJ have always maintained that to excavate the